skylarstein/angularattack2016-zoltan/README.md

 * `npm install` to install the NodeJS dependencies, the Angular client side dependencies, and to compile the client side TypeScript.
 See the "postinstall" script command in /package.json for details.

+* Create a local .env file.
+This is used to include sensitive credentials that should not be commited into source control.
+In the case of Heroku deployment these would be defined as config vars.

+`MONGODB_URI=mongodb://user:pass@server/db`

 * `npm start` to start the local Node server